Actipro/WPF-Controls/Documentation/topics/conversion/converting-to-v17-1.md

 ### PropertyGrid Integration Updates

-The new "ActiproSoftware.Editors.Interop.Grids.Wpf.dll" assembly provides integration of edit boxes with the [PropertyGrid](xref:@ActiproUIRoot.Controls.Grids.PropertyGrid) control.  found in the Grids product via the use of custom [property editors](../grids/propertygrid-features/property-editors.md).
-This feature is similar to what was in the old "ActiproSoftware.Editors.Interop.PropertyGrid.Wpf.dll" assembly.
+The new `ActiproSoftware.Editors.Interop.Grids.Wpf.dll` assembly provides integration of edit boxes with the [PropertyGrid](xref:@ActiproUIRoot.Controls.Grids.PropertyGrid) control.  found in the Grids product via the use of custom [property editors](../grids/propertygrid-features/property-editors.md).
+This feature is similar to what was in the old `ActiproSoftware.Editors.Interop.PropertyGrid.Wpf.dll` assembly.
 Several of the property editor classes (like [BrushPropertyEditor](xref:@ActiproUIRoot.Controls.Editors.Interop.Grids.PropertyEditors.BrushPropertyEditor), etc.) have had property updates to correspond to the related edit box property changes (adds, renames, or removes) described in this topic.
 Also the `MaskedTextBoxPropertyEditor` class is now named [MaskedStringPropertyEditor](xref:@ActiproUIRoot.Controls.Editors.Interop.Grids.PropertyEditors.MaskedStringPropertyEditor).

 The [Editors and PropertyGrid Interoperability](../editors/interoperability/propertygrid.md) topic covers the property editors that are available, including additional ones like [DatePropertyEditor](xref:@ActiproUIRoot.Controls.Editors.Interop.Grids.PropertyEditors.DatePropertyEditor), to integrate edit boxes with PropertyGrid and how to do so in the new version.

 ### DataGrid Integration Updates

-The new "ActiproSoftware.Editors.Interop.DataGrid.Wpf.dll" assembly provides easy integration of edit boxes with the native WPF DataGrid control.
+The new `ActiproSoftware.Editors.Interop.DataGrid.Wpf.dll` assembly provides easy integration of edit boxes with the native WPF DataGrid control.
 Several of the column classes (like [DataGridBrushColumn](xref:@ActiproUIRoot.Controls.Editors.Interop.DataGrid.DataGridBrushColumn), etc.) have had property updates to correspond to the related edit box property changes (adds, renames, or removes) described in this topic.
 Also the `DataGridMaskedTextColumn` class is now named [DataGridMaskedStringColumn](xref:@ActiproUIRoot.Controls.Editors.Interop.DataGrid.DataGridMaskedStringColumn).

 The [Editors and DataGrid Interoperability](../editors/interoperability/datagrid.md) topic covers the column classes that are available, including additional ones like [DataGridDateColumn](xref:@ActiproUIRoot.Controls.Editors.Interop.DataGrid.DataGridDateColumn), to integrate edit boxes with DataGrid.

 ### Ribbon Integration Updates

-The old "ActiproSoftware.Editors.Interop.Ribbon.Wpf.dll" assembly, which provided Ribbon control-like appearance for edit boxes via a `RibbonEditorsStyleBehavior` class is no longer used in the new version.
+The old `ActiproSoftware.Editors.Interop.Ribbon.Wpf.dll` assembly, which provided Ribbon control-like appearance for edit boxes via a `RibbonEditorsStyleBehavior` class is no longer used in the new version.
 Instead the new edit box templates include a built-in special mode that can be activated for toolbar/Ribbon contextual usage.

 The [Editors and Ribbon Interoperability](../editors/interoperability/ribbon.md) topic covers the properties that should be set on edit boxes to achieve a Ribbon control-like appearance, and to also optionally support labels.